mmbman/Katagiri/1987-03-14-Bendowa-Talk-4.md

 **Katagiri Roshi:** Beyond wise or not wise, you can seek for this practice.
 That’s the point you want to ask?

-**Someone:** What do you think Dogen means by “ability”?
+**Someone:** What do you think Dōgen means by “ability”?

 **Katagiri Roshi:** “Ability”?
-I think from the Dogen Zenji’s point of view, *ability* is buddha-nature, if I say [it].
+I think from the Dōgen Zenji’s point of view, *ability* is buddha-nature, if I say [it].
 It means kind of a water vein under the ground – lots of water there.
 That is ability.

 **Questioner:** But then some people have high ability?
 Some people, he says, have high ability.
 Then you have lots of water?